bponomarenko/autoconfig-app/README.md

 2. Select release version, preferably _latest_, and download _Autoconfig.API-[VERSION].dmg_ in the Downloads section.
 3. Open dmg image.
 Installation screen will be open.
 4. Drag-n-drop App to Applications folder.
 5. Done.
-But check Q&A session for potential issues you might have running the app.
+Check [Additional Information](#additional-information) section for more details.

 ## Additional Information